 The Corporate Governance Report describes the essential features of corporate governance at the Swiss Life Group.
 The full report is available in the online annual report.
 Below you will find an extract from the report.

-PricewaterhouseCoopers (PwC) is serving as external statutoryauditor for all Swiss Life Group companies that are directly or indirectly held by Swiss Life Holding under its scope of consolidation.
+As was the case last year, PricewaterhouseCoopers (PwC) is again serving as external statutory auditor for all Swiss Life Group companies that are directly or indirectly held by Swiss Life Holding under its scope of consolidation.

 The Articles of Association stipulate that the external auditor is to be elected by the General Meeting of Shareholders for one financial year at a time.
-When Swiss Life Holding was established in 2002, PwC was named statutory auditor and Group auditor.
-Since then, PwC has been reappointed without interruption.
+When Swiss Life Holding was estab-lished in 2002, PwC was named statutory auditor and Group auditor.
+Since then PwC has been elected without fail.
 PwC has also acted as statutory auditor for Swiss Life Ltd since 1994.
 Swiss Life Holding last invited tenders for its statutory auditor and Group auditor mandate for the 2008 financial year.
 On completion of the evaluation process, the Board of Directors, in accordance with the proposal of the Audit Committee, again nominated PwC as its statutory auditor and Group auditor at the General Meeting of Shareholders.

 Board of Directors